-Flight School: Paul Volcko
+Flight School: Bob Rowe

-Flight schools will start in the next month.-
+Flight schools will start in April.-

 Fixed wing- April 18 Pre-flight inspection at the field.
-Students are to bring their aircraft for inspection so they are ready for school.
+Students will bring their aircraft for inspection so they are ready for school.

 Fixed Wing Flight School starts on May 2nd.

 Heli flight school starts on April 16.

-See the Calendar of Events for dates and times.
-In addition to general flight training, this is an opportunity for an experienced pilot to get some help to work out something they feel they need help with.
+In addition to general flight training, this is an excellent opportunity for an experienced pilot to get some help to work out something they feel they need help with.